GLOBAL GRATITUDE PROJECT

-Expanding upon the success of the TLC Dataverse (TLCDv, est. 2019), this new Global Gratitude Dataverse (GGDv) will offer fresh opportunities for collaboration amongst researchers studying the topic of gratitude.
-With cross-cultural studies on gratitude in mind, the new dataverse will focus heavily on bringing together gratitude research from every part of the globe.
+Expanding upon the success of the TLC Dataverse (TLCDv, est. 2019), the Global Gratitude Dataverse (GGDv) offers fresh opportunities for collaboration amongst researchers studying the topic of gratitude.
+With cross-cultural studies on gratitude in mind, the new dataverse focuses on bringing together gratitude research from every part of the globe.

-Have you collected data that may be able to answer additional research questions?
+Have you collected data that may be able to answer research questions beyond the scope of your original inquiries?
 Are you interested in advancing science and our understanding of gratitude across cultures?
-Posting your dataset description to the Global Gratitude Dataverse follows the same quick and simple process as the existing TLCDv, but also includes additional customized metadata focused on this project.
+Meeting new collaborators?
+We invite you to post your dataset description to the Global Gratitude Dataverse using the same quick and simple process as the existing TLCDv, with additional metadata customized to this project.

-Any dataset containing a measure of gratitude (from one item in a broader emotions measure to more elaborate gratitude interventions) and from any relationship type is eligible.
+Any dataset containing a measure of gratitude from any relationship type is eligible.
+This could be anything from one gratitude item in a broader emotions measure to a more elaborate gratitude intervention.

 Click here to learn how to share your dataset description!

 The Global Gratitude Dataverse features the same great search capabilities as the TLCDv - filter by construct, population, methods, relationship type, and more!

 Click here to search the Gratitude Dataverse for potential collaboration opportunities!

 Several funding opportunities are available for research proposals that analyze data described in the GGDv.
 If you’re considering sharing a dataset description as part of the GGDv we encourage you to do so as soon as possible in order to take advantage of this early collaboration opportunity!